 FVE is the European representative body for the veterinary profession in Europe.
 FVE’s mission is to enhance animal health, animal welfare, public health and the protection of the environment by promoting the veterinary profession.

 The UEVP Board consists of a President, a General Secretary, a Treasurer, and three Vice-Presidents.
-The UEVP Board was elected in June 2019 in Bratislava (Slovakia).
+The UEVP Board was elected in June 2021 during the remote General Assembly

 The UEVP Network

 Rue des Frères Grisleins 11, 1400 Nivelles, Belgium

 Fax: 067/21 21 14